MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **calendar_type** - The type of calendar an event is on after the user has edited the meeting.
 Possible values include primary, secondary, shared, and group.
 Helps us understand if there are issues with a certain calendar type.

+- **classification** - The classification of the calendar event.
+Possible values include none, focus, time_away, lunch, exercise, homeschooling, class, doctor_visit, travel_time, meeting_preparation, no_meeting_time.
+Helps us understand the classification of the event user creating/editing.
+For example, whether the user is creating a focus event.

 - **delete_action_origin** - The origin of the delete action performed.
 This includes values such as navigation bar toolbar and capsule toolbar.
 Helps us understand if there are any issues with deleting a meeting from a certain location.

 - **distribution_list_count** - Number of attendees that are on distribution lists.
 Helps us track if there are issues with attendees that are on distribution lists.